 Stories involving a character separated from his family are common with Don Bluth's movies, and this is the film that perfected this premise.
 While many concepts in the film are depressing and tragic, there's still plenty of joy that can be found in the characters, animation and musical scenes.
 For all the dark and frightening encounters our little hero faces, the film ultimately builds to an especially upbeat ending.
 It's a warmly nostalgic film that brings me back to my youth, and it even has a good squeal to boot.

 When a group of young dinosaurs are separated from their herd, they have to work together to trek across dangerous grounds and battle monstrous predators to find the land that time forgot.
-This is a relatively intense film with some legitimate drama, but the characters are great, the music is sensational, there’s a lot of exciting battles with the T-Rex, the animation is splendid and the ending is one of the strongest, feel good moments from any kid’s film.
-Overall, it's a great film that lunched a great series.
+I've always looked at this film as "Bambi", but with Dinosaurs, so this ties into my childhood more then the former, as I've always had a nostalgic connection to Dinosaurs.
+Despite the cutesy designs of the characters, this remains a reasonably mature film, with intense moments, and some legitimate drama.
+The musical score always brings a tear to my eye, there’s a lot of exciting battles with the T-Rex, the animation is splendid and the ending is one of the strongest, feel good moments from any kid’s film.
+Overall, "The Land Before Time" walks a perfect balance between it's appeal to little kids, while also treating the audience at large with a mature and beautiful story.

 Don Bluth has always made his animated films darker and more tragic than Disney, but this was like a sick joke.
 The subject material in this family film are pretty intense, with subjects like depictions of death, violence, drinking, smoking, gambling, demons and Hell.
 Our lead hero is a pore role model for kids, but it's for the sake of a good story.
 To be fare there are a lot of really good things in this film.
 The animation is great as always, there's some quality morals, deep human drama, a good character story of how this terrible character became a better person in the end and the ending once again is sure to leave you terry eyed, hey real men cry during movies, even animated ones.
 If you can get past all the cruel moments, harsh tones, cynical subjects and demonic scenes, you may find that "All Dogs go to Heaven" is actually a pretty good film.